software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > _"It's great that we now have the basic functionality for managing quizzes!
 What we now need is a way for the teacher to categorize quizzes and student to take the published quizzes._
 >
 > _To be able to categorize quizzes, the teacher should be able to add a category.
 A category has a name, for example "Vocabulary" and a description, for example "Questions related to the vocabulary of a language".
 There should not be more than one category with the same name.
 There should be a form for adding a category and a separate page for listing the added categories.
+The categories should be listed in alphabetical order.
 The category list should have a delete button next to each category, which can be clicked to delete the category._
 >
 > _The teacher should be able to choose the quiz's category while adding or editing a quiz.
 There could be a dropdown menu listing all the categories in both forms, from which the teacher can choose the quiz's category.
 It should also be possible to leave the quiz uncategorized by not choosing a category.
 Deleting a category should leave the related quizzes uncategorized._
 >